-A. Easy peasy.
+A. Easy.
 Answer something else and say it’s the same thing.
-The court will never notice, since they don’t read the defense briefs.
+The court will never notice.

 Q. Will I have to read a lot of cases?

-A. You should certainly cite as many cases as possible, but reading them is strictly optional.
+A. Obviously you should cite as many cases as possible, but reading them is strictly optional.
 What counts is YOUR opinion!
 After all, you learned the difference between right and wrong at your mother’s knee.
 If you can go through life without breaking the law, why should you tolerate it when other people do?